kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Brand new Kiali

 For 1.12, we took the chance and upgraded the Kiali component to leverage the newest Kiali Operator, making it possible for you to configure all options in a convenient way using the Installer overrides.
-Although we had to rewrite the component implementation, these changes do not affect you as the user in any way .
+Although we had to rewrite the component implementation, these changes do not affect you as the user in any way.

 ### Jaeger renamed to Tracing

 The Jaeger component also received a full makeover and a new name.
 The new **Tracing** component is based on the most recent Jaeger Operator and brings in new features and fixes.
 As the BadgerDB persistence caused more problems then satisfaction due to issues with data retention and memory consumption higher than expected, we switched back to the in-memory-based deployment model.
 Additionally, we ensured that you can use the Installer overrides to configure deployment strategies available in the Jaeger Operator.
 All this allows you to switch back to a BadgerDB-based deployment or even introduce a production scenario based on Elastic Search.

 ## Monitoring